-Likewise, when we think Europe, we think the Eiffel Tower in Paris, Buckingham Palace in London, and the beautiful architecture of Barcelona.
+Likewise, when we think Europe, we think of the most beautiful cities in Eastern Europe, jaw dropping European road trips, the Eiffel Tower in Paris, Buckingham Palace in London, and the beautiful architecture of Barcelona.
 The problem is that those iconic European destinations come with swarms of other tourists in the summer.

 The trick to avoiding summer crowds in Europe is to seek out hidden travel gems and, by avoiding touristy hot spots in the summer, can let you find new, unspoiled destinations where you can immerse yourself in new cultures and adventures.

 Traveling Europe this Summer?
 Where to Get Away from the Crowds

 Here are some great destinations to enjoy Europe without the busy crowds, including Goreme, Turkey, Snæfellsjökull National Park in Iceland, Mont Saint Michel in France, Lake Maggiore in Italy, Plitvice Lakes National Park in Croatia and Cuenca in Spain.